ReactiveBayes/Rocket.jl/docs/src/api/operators.md

 trait behavior.

-In addition, an operator must implement
+In addition, an operator must implement a specific method for `on_call!` function with custom logic which has to return another Observable as a result of applying `MyFancyOperator` to a `source`.

 ```julia
 Rx.on_call!(::Type{L}, ::Type{R}, operator::MyFancyOperator, source) where L = # some custom logic here